danielpetri1/bbb-recording-exporter/README.md

     ruby render_cursor.rb
     ruby render_chat.rb

 To then render the video, open the render_video.rb file and choose the appropriate FFmpeg command.
-Make sure to change the webcam and deskshare file extension if necessary.
+Check whether the file extensions are correct once again.

     render_video.rb